abinpj/face-detection/README.md

 # face-detection
-An application for face recognition with high accuracy using the face recognition library
+An application using python for face recognition with high accuracy using the face recognition library Made using tutorial by [Sentdex](https://github.com/sentdex)